TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 #### void SetBagOfCraftingSlot ( int SlotID, [BagOfCraftingPickup](enums/BagOfCraftingPickup.md) PickupID ) {: .copyable aria-label='Functions' }
 Sets the specified slot in the player's Bag of Crafting to the specified pickup.

+If a slot is set to empty (0 - `BagOfCraftingPickup.BOC_NONE`) then all slots after it will automatically be shifted down to fill the empty space.

 ___
 ### SetBlackHeart () {: aria-label='Functions' }
 #### void SetBlackHeart ( int BlackHeart ) {: .copyable aria-label='Functions' }